buckmanc/wallpapers/.internals/README_template.md

 A simple repo to house my wallpapers for ease of use and automation.

+# Table of Contents
+{table of contents}

 # Usage

 ## Nab Individual Wallpapers

-Long press / right click > save link / save image.
-Just make sure you're saving the image and not the thumbnail!
+Long press / right click > save link.
+Just don't save the thumbnail by mistake!

 ## Shallow Clone